cfpb/design-manual/page-components/half-width-link-blob.md

 ## Use case
 <div class="content-67 content-first">
-##### When to use
+#### When to use
-- Default option for providing succinct descriptions and navigation path to child pages from a parent page.
+- Default option for providing succinct descriptions and navigation paths to child pages from a parent page.
 - Ideally, when an even number of these components can be featured together.

-##### When other options are better
+#### When other options are better
+- When the number of components would be better featured in multiples of 3.
+Suggest using third-width link blob.
 - When content requires imagery.
-Suggest using the 50/50 image and text or 25/27 image and text component instead.
+Suggest using the [50/50 image and text]({{site.baseurl}}//page-components/50-50.html) or [25/75 image and text]({{site.baseurl}}//page-components/25-75.html) components instead.
 - When there are multiple paragraphs of copy
 - When we are not implying a parent/child relationship between the current page and the linked page
 </div>